-The categories from the initial coding template (Table 2) were applied to 63 unique IT-value activities from the sources in Table 3.
-Deductive and inductive coding was applied as described before: The collected IT-value activities were coded into the customer-value categories and the organizational-value categories.
-The latter have been revised in step 4.
-The final coding template, comprising 25 IT-value types from initial coding and 63 IT-value activities from renowned publications, is displayed in Appendix A. Table 4 provides an overview of the procedural steps and the results from each step.
+The categories from the initial coding template (Table 2) were applied to the 63 unique IT-value activities from the sources in Table 3.
+Deductive and inductive coding was

+Table 4 provides an overview of the procedural steps and the results from each step.
 The results from final coding are presented in the next section.

+4 Results

+Codes for the three customer-value disciplines were found in all articles (step 3).
+The categories for organizational value from initial coding were also recognized in these articles but needed refinements regarding the naming (step 4).

-Step Template Data Approach Goal 1 Initial 25 IT-value types from a literature review Deduction Initial test of pre-determined categories (customer-value disciplines) 2 coding (Gammelgård, Ekstedt, & Gustafsson, 2006) Induction Preliminary coding: Creation of categories for organizational value from open coding 3 Final 63 IT-value activities Deduction Verification of pre-determined categories (customer-value disciplines) 4 coding from the IT literature - ding (as per table 3) Verification and refinement of categories for organizational value from preliminary coding (step 2)
+Step Template Data Approach Goal 1 Initial 25 IT-value types from a literature Deduction Initial test of pre-determined categories (customer-value disciplines) 2 coding review (Gammelgård et al., 2006) Induction Creation of categories for organizational value from open coding 3 Final 63 IT-value activities Deduction Verification of pre-determined categories (customer-value disciplines) 4 coding from the IT literature (as per table 3) Verification and refinement of categories for organizational value from preliminary coding (step 2)

 Step Result 1 All (three) customer-value disciplines (Treacy & Wiersema, 1993, 1995) were found.
-2 Four preliminary categories were developed from data: Strategic planning/informed decision making; Flexibility; External relations; Knowledge and control.
+2 Four preliminary categories were developed from data: Strategic planning/informed decision-making; Flexibility; External relations; Knowledge and control.
 3 All (three) customer-value disciplines (Treacy & Wiersema, 1993, 1995) were found.
-4 Final categories (changes on preliminary categories): Strategic planning/informed decision making (unchanged), Flexibility, agility ("agility" added), strategic alliances/supplier relationships (renamed), Enhanced skills and capabilities (renamed).
+4 Final categories (changes of initial categories): Strategic planning/informed decision-making (unchanged), Flexibility, agility ("agility" added), strategic alliances/supplier relationships (renamed), Enhanced skills and capabilities (renamed).